CrypToolProject/M209KnownPlaintextAttackML/README.md

 2. **Training the Models**: Follow the steps in our training notebooks to develop and train your ANNs.

-3. **Testing and Understanding Your Models**: Employ our evaluation notebooks to test your models with fresh datasets and to derive insights from the results.
+3. **Testing and Understanding Your Models**: Employ our evaluation notebook to test your models with fresh datasets and to derive insights from the results.

 Check each Jupyter notebook and sequentially run them.